 Do you struggle with making quick and easy dinners?
 I tend to put off thinking about dinner until the very last second.
 Then I'm scrambling to have a hot meal ready when everyone is hungry.

-Keeping pasta, chicken, and cheese on hand makes it easy to put together a quick 30 minute meal.
-We usually have extra chicken in the freezer for meals like chicken Alfredo gnocchi, cheesy chicken pasta, and this buffalo chicken pasta.
+Keeping pasta, chicken, and cheese on hand makes it easy to put together a quick 30-minute meal.
+We usually have extra chicken in the freezer for meals like chicken Alfredo gnocchi, cheesy chicken pasta, and buffalo chicken pasta.